-Bank of England faces rate-hike dilemma
+Bank Of England Faces Rate-Hike Dilemma

 Central banks have tightened borrowing costs to multi-year highs as worldwide inflation soared following Russia's invasion of Ukraine, with energy and food prices surging.

-The European Central Bank has carried out 10 straight rate rises but is now signalling that eurozone borrowing costs may have reached a peak.
+The European Central Bank has carried out 10 straight rises, including a quarter-point hike last week, but is now signalling that eurozone borrowing costs may have reached a peak.

 It comes as data this week showed eurozone inflation slowed slightly in August.